-Prerequisites: IROB5901 or IROB5906, or ACCT5956 or equivalent
+Prerequisites: IROB5901 or IROB5906, or ACCT5956 or

 The theory and practice of change in organizations with special attention to applied behavioural science methods for achieving sustained improvement in performance at the individual, group and system levels.
-Methods and topics examined include diagnostic approaches, organizational culture and change, action research, organizational learning, strategic planning for change, organizational transitions, structural redesign, teambuilding, skills of change agent intervention.
+Methods and topics examined include: diagnostic approaches, organizational culture and change, action research, organizational learning, strategic planning for change, organizational transitions, structural redesign, teambuilding and skills of change agent intervention.

-Corporate Managerial and Union Strategy
+Corporate and Managerial Strategy